Do you have a dental emergency and need an urgent appointment with a dentist? Call us on 02 9580 0141.

 Do not put them back inside the child’s mouth.
 Call 02 9580 0141 to book an appointment.

 - Clean the tooth.
 Hold the tooth carefully by the crown – the smooth part of the tooth that is normally visible).
 Careful to not damage the tooth, especially the roots.
 Do not scrape or rub dirt off the tooth.
-Do not rise under water.
+Do not rinse under water.
 If the person who lost the tooth is able to do so, get them to suck the tooth to clean it with their own saliva.
-If they are not able to do this, you can rise the tooth with milk (yes milk) or very quickly in water – contact with water should not be more than 1 second.
+If they are not able to do this, you can rinse the tooth with milk (yes milk) or very quickly in water – contact with water should not be more than 1 second.

 - Place the tooth back in the mouth gently, do not force it.
 As quickly as possible place the tooth back in the hole in the gum that it came out of.
 Make sure it is the right way before placing it back in.
 This must be done within 5-10 minutes of the tooth coming out.
 Once the tooth is back in the mouth gently bite down on some soft cloth to keep it in place.